Jongtek-23/My-eJPT-commands/README.md

 *ARP Poisoning*

 Linux Kernel IP Forwarding, a feature that transforms a Linux box into a router.
-By enabling IP Forwarding, yopu tell the machine to forward the packets you intercept to the real destination host.
+By enabling IP Forwarding, you tell the machine to forward the packets you intercept to the real destination host.

 `echo 1 > /proc/sys/net/ipv4/ip_forward`